oracle/python-cx_Oracle/doc/src/module.rst

    .. note::

-      This method is an extension to the DB API definition and is only available in Oracle 10g Release 2 and higher.
+      This method is an extension to the DB API definition.

 .. function:: Connection([user, password, dsn, mode, handle, pool, threaded, twophase, events, cclass, purity, newpassword, encoding, nencoding, module, action, clientinfo, edition, appcontext])
               connect([user, password, dsn, mode, handle, pool, threaded, twophase, events, cclass, purity, newpassword, encoding, nencoding, module, action, clientinfo, edition, appcontext])

    Constructor for creating a connection to the database.
-Return a Connection object (:ref:`connobj`).
+Return a :ref:`connection object <connobj>`.
 All arguments are optional and can be specified as keyword parameters.

    The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from makedsn().
 If